6 Truths About Exercise That Nobody Wants to Believe

 - Clean and Jerk

 - Good Mornings

-4. Start light and train for volume before intensity.
+4. You need to start light (train for volume before intensity).

 Ask most people if they had a good workout and they’ll say things like, “Oh yeah, it was so intense.”
 Or, “I’m going to be so sore tomorrow.”
 Or, “I finished my workout by doing a set to failure.”